therwix/tc_responsive_number_counter/README.md

 * `TEXT` shows the title for the counter

 * `VALUE` displays the end number for the counter

+* `DURATION` change how fast the animation should be (default 5000)

+* `EASING` for ease out the number animation will start fast and will slow down towards the end (default linear)

 ## Demo
 You can finde a demo application [here](https://apex.oracle.com/pls/apex/r/herwix/template-component/home).